Anisha-Chhajer-Jain/KisanNetra/ML.md

 - **Sync health**: track `% of predictions still unsynced after 7 days` per device — a rising number may mean a farmer's app has broken connectivity handling or the farmer is in a persistently low-connectivity area, both worth knowing.
 - **Teacher-student agreement in the field**: when an uncertain on-device prediction gets re-scored by the teacher after sync, log whether they agreed — this is a live, real-world version of the offline distillation health metric from Section 15.4.
 - **Human feedback loop**: allow farmers/extension workers to flag wrong predictions in both apps; route flagged images (with consent) into the next field-data collection round.
+- **Mobile model version distribution**: track what fraction of active devices are still on an old model version — flags rollout problems (Section 26).

 ---